| Peer Review Form | Responding to Peer Review Comments | Revision Response Form | "How to Write" Guide |

 Your lab instructors will endeavor (against all odds!) to return graded papers to you within a week (or two).
 To insure equity in grading between instructors, we have devised a point scale which assigns values to each section of the paper and to overall considerations such as format, clarity of writing, use of cited literature, etc. A copy of the grade form will be attached to your draft when it is returned so that you can quickly get a sense of your paper's areas of strength and those that need work.

-REGRADES: All papers receiving scores of 60-90 points may be revised for up to one half the credit lost.
-Papers below 60 points may receive up to a maximum score of 80.
+REGRADES: All papers receiving scores of below 90 points may be revised for up to one half the credit lost.
 In order to get regrade credit, you must first meet with your instructor ASAP to go over their critique and receive specific instructions on how much and which parts to revise.
-You may be advised to seek assistance from Seri Lowell (call x6159 OR make an appointment) at the Writing at Bates Program.
+You may be advised to seek assistance from Stephanie Wade at the ARC.
 Writing skills and understanding of lab concepts are best developed through the process of peer review and revision.
 The revised lab's due date will be decided when you meet with your instructor, but is generally one week after the meeting.
 The revised lab must include a completed Revision Response Form on which you will summarize the changes made to the paper during revision.

-Your instructors are the most available resources you have in this course and you should take advantage of slack times in lab to get assistance.
-We will also be available outside of lab time by appointment.
+Your laboratory instructors are the most available resources you have in this course and you should take advantage of slack times in lab to get assistance.
+We will also be available outside of lab time by open door drop-in or by appointment.
 Seek help early on so that you can master the basic process quickly.

-Seri Lowell, the Scientific Writing Specialist at the Learning Commons, will be available to assist you with your writing projects by appointment (call x6159 or make an appointment).
-Please come prepared with specific questions or problems to be addressed.
+Stephanie Wade, the Assistant Director of Writing-Natural Sciences and Interdisciplinary Studies at the Academic Resource Commons (ARC), will be available to assist you with your writing projects by appointment.
+Please make an appointment and come prepared with specific questions or problems to be addressed.

 TECHNICAL SUPPORT: Help Sessions